Everything you need to know about the life insurance medical exam

 • Criminal records

-Again, this information can only be used to determine your eligibility for a policy and how much you’ll pay in policy premiums.
-HIPAA waivers are only eligible for two years, so if you postpone your life insurance application, you may have to sign another waiver if you resume your application after 24 months.
+Again, this information can only be used to determine your eligibility for a policy and how much you’ll pay in premiums.

 Do life insurance companies share information with each other?

-Due to HIPAA compliance, life insurance companies cannot sell your information and your personal history will not be readily available to anyone other than the insurer.
-It can only be disclosed to another life insurance company if you are applying for a new policy and a red flag pops up, such as multiple policy denials.
-However, this is generally very rare.
+Due to HIPAA compliance, life insurance companies cannot sell your information.
+Your personal history won’t be available to anyone other than the insurer.
+It can only be disclosed to another life insurance company in rare situations — for example, if you’re applying for a new policy and a red flag pops up, such as multiple policy denials.

-But you should know that when you apply for life insurance, the insurance company will evaluate your risk using the MIB, which contains information about all your life insurance applications from the last three to five years, including:
+When you apply for life insurance, the insurance company will evaluate your risk using the Medical Information Bureau (MIB), which contains information about all your life insurance applications from the last three to five years, including:

 • When you previously applied for life insurance